OpenSourceFellows/amplify/ISSUE_TEMPLATE/orange design enhancement.md

 - [ ]
 - [ ]

-Backend (use grey template and link the issue here)
+Backend (use grey and black template and link the issue here)
 - [ ]
 - [ ]